mobgen/halo-documentation/docs/android/content/android_content_overview.md

 Then annotate your model constructor with the ```@HaloConstructor``` annotation to indicate the names of the columns of your autogenerated table.

-{% include warning.html content="The order of the attributes must be the same on the annotation and in the constructor." %}
+> **Warning:** The order of the attributes must be the same on the annotation and in the constructor.

 ```java
 //...